erleben/OpenTissue/documentation/sdf.md

 </pre>

-This demo application shows how to setup geometries, perform collision queries, and how to do naive debug drawing. [http://www.jouercasino.eu jeux casino]
+This demo application shows how to setup geometries, perform collision queries, and how to do naive debug drawing.

 <h2>Setting up the geometry</h2>